-If you purchased an electric-assist bicycle (e-bike), please also read the printed quick start guide supplied with your new bike purchase and the supplemental Electric Bicycle Owner's Manual.
-These manuals are also available in the Support section of trekbikes com.
+If you purchased an e-bike, please also read the printed Quick Start Guide supplied with your new bike purchase and the supplemental Electric Bicycle Owner's Manual.
+These manuals are also available in the Support section of electrabike.com.